|

 ships.

-Samoset brought the settlers an invaluable blessing; he introduced
+Samoset brought the settlers an invaluable blessing; he

-newcomers' language and ways.
+the newcomers' language and ways.
 Squanto took compassion on the settlers, even

 though he himself once had been enslaved by their countrymen.
 He gave the